cljnnn/rules/ai_code_flow_en.md

 * **Mode Adaptation**:
     * In different modes, options should focus on the core objective of that phase (e.g., information gathering in Research phase, comparing solutions in Ideation phase, etc.)
+    * Ensure that options in each mode provide complete support for the tasks in that phase

 **R1.2** **Mode Management**: The default initial mode is `[Mode: Research]`.
 Switch modes automatically according to the current task phase, or follow the user's explicit instructions.
 When switching modes, briefly explain the reason for the switch to help the user understand the current phase.
 In different modes, options should focus on the core objective of that phase (e.g., information gathering in Research phase, comparing solutions in Ideation phase, implementation methods in Execution phase, etc.).